 In this article, I’ll share my personal checklist and the five habits that can help you improve your finances.
 Let’s dive in!

-The first step is to log in to the Personal Capital dashboard.
-If you’re not familiar, Personal Capital offers free tools that sync up all of your financial accounts and track your net worth.
+The first step is to log in to the Empower (formerly Personal Capital) dashboard.
+If you’re unfamiliar, Empower offers free tools that sync up your financial accounts and track your net worth.

-It’s similar to Mint.com, but I use Personal Capital more often because I like its free retirement planner.
+It’s similar to Mint.com, but I use Empower more often because I like its free retirement planner.